jkentreynes/gfg-front-end-backup/README.md

+# GFG Pricing Engine Frontend

+## Installation

+- npm install
+- npm start

+## CICD

+#### Pull request

+PR should be done on develop

+#### Travis CICD

+CICD is configure in the travis.ym file.
+Every Merge/Commit to develop will start a Travis CI/CD pipeline job:

+- Launch Unit test
+- Bump package.json patch version : v0.0.X.
+Package.json will be push to develop.
+- Update CHANGELOG.md.
+CHANGELOG.md will be push to develop.
+- Generate new npm-shrinwrap.json
+- Create and push tag with new version v0.0.X
+- Deploy to UAT
+- Launch Functional / Integration test
+- Deploy to PROD
+- Launch smoke test
+- Merge tag to master

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>